-While the data reported in the American Community Survey is useful for anticipating peak hour travel demand and congestion, it is not the best indicator of overall alternative mode usage.
-First, it only reports commuting travel, not other utilitarian or recreational trips, which outnumber commuting trips four to one.
+peak hour travel demand and congestion, it is not the best indicator of overall alternative mode usage.
+First, it only reports the primary mode for commuting travel, not other utilitarian or recreational trips, which outnumber commuting trips four to one.
 Second, it does not capture occasional commuting trips taken by other modes.

-The 2022 National Household Travel Survey reports travel modes for non-commuting trips.
+The 2022 National Household Travel Survey reports travel modes for noncommuting trips.
 Data for the Lexington area is not available; however, the national average for daily trips taken by each mode is 86.6% by driving, 7.8% by walking and biking, 1.5% by public transit and 4.1% by other modes.